-The world’s population has only grown over time and it’s going to continue doing so.
+The world’s population has only grown over time and it’s going to continue to do so.
 That means more people to feed and more strain on the environment to produce that food.

 It’s with that in mind that companies have been exploring how to produce food in a way that has less of an impact on the environment while still meeting growing demand.

-Producers that deal in meat, seafood, and vegetables are all undergoing drastic changes to the way they do business, and that means consumers will be changing how they buy and consume food, no matter what their diet is.
+Producers that deal in meat, seafood, and vegetables are all undergoing drastic changes in the way they do business, and that means consumers will be changing how they buy and consume food no matter their diet.

 The public has been seeing a gradual change over the past few years in the form of alternative meats and dairy.
 Behind the scenes, companies have been exploring new methods of farming that are more sustainable, energy-efficient, and take up less space.

-The trends are pointing to many of these alternatives gaining traction over the next few years as we tackle issues like climate change, public health, food security, and a growing world population.
+These new food-based trends and innovations, although off to a sluggish start across the board, point to many of these alternatives gaining traction over the next several years and decades as they continue to tackle issues such as climate change, public health, food security, and a growing world population.

-Let’s take a look at a few key areas in the future of food and see what’s on the horizon.
+Let’s take a look at a few key areas of the future of food to see what’s happening now and what’s on the near-term horizon.

-You’ve probably heard about plant-based meat substitutes that have been popping up over the years.
+You’ve probably heard about plant-based meat substitutes that have been popping up over the last several years.

-Brands like Beyond Meat and Impossible Foods have had their products on grocery store shelves and in fast-food restaurants for a while now and have enjoyed enough success that they’ve been able to expand to new markets.
+Brands like Beyond Meat (OTC: BYND) and Impossible Foods (IPO pending) have had their products on grocery store shelves and in fast-food restaurants for a while now and have enjoyed enough success that they’ve been able to expand to new markets across Europe and elsewhere.

-These kinds of products have proven to be hits with people who’ve sworn off meat for health or moral reasons.
+Despite BYND’s poor share price performance, along with delay after delay in the planned IPO for Impossible Foods, these kinds of products are still proving to be hits with people who’ve sworn off meat for health or moral reasons.

-That’s where a different kind of alternative meat can come in and win over consumers while doing its part to cut down on things like the environmental impact that raising livestock to produce meat can have.
+That’s where a different kind of alternative meat can come in and win over consumers while doing its part to cut down on things such as the environmental impact that raising livestock to produce meat can have.

 It’s called cultured meat and it’s in a place now where its plant-based counterparts were not that long ago.

-Once more people know about it, it could see a rapid rise in popularity and adoption that dwarfs plant-based offerings simply because it has the potential to appeal to people who don’t want to change what they eat but are willing to change how they source it.
+As more and more people learn about cultured meat, this nascent subsector of the meat industry could see a rapid rise in popularity and adoption that dwarfs plant-based offerings simply because it has the potential to appeal to people who don’t want to change what they eat but are willing to change how they source it.